 Maintain labels and nameplates.
 These carry important information.
-If unreadable or missing, contact your authorised MILWAUKEE® (tm) dealer for a replacement label.
+If unreadable or missing, contact a MILWAUKEE® service facility for a replacement.

-WARNING: Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to cause cancer, birth defects or other reproductive harm.
-Some examples of these chemicals are:

-lead from lead-based paint

-crystalline silica from bricks and cement and other masonry products, and arsenic and chromium from chemically-treated
+- •WARNING: Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to cause cancer, birth defects or other reproductive harm.
+Some examples of these chemicals are: - · lead from lead-based paint - crystalline silica from bricks and cement and other masonry products, and - arsenic and chromium from chemically-treated lumber.